Canucks vs Devils Prediction — AI Finds CAN'T MISS NHL Lines & Props (Mar 24)

 Remi Robot Icon

-Remi, our AI sports algorithm, has been pouring over exorbitant amounts of data from every facet between the Canucks and Devils and using recursive machine learning and kick-ass AI to crunch the data to a single cover probability.
+Remi, our AI sports algorithm, has been pouring over tons of data from every simulation between the Canucks and Devils and using recursive machine learning and cutting-edge AI to examine the data to a single cover probability.

-Remi has been most keyed in on the linear correlation of weight human bettors regularly put on Vancouver’s strength factors between a Canucks team going up against a possibly healthy Devils team.
-In reality, the true game analytics appear to reflect a strong lean against one Vegas line in particular.
+The Algorithm has been most focused on the growing emphasis knucklehead sportsbettors often put on New Jersey’s strength factors between a Canucks team going up against a possibly strong Devils team.
+In reality, the true game analytics appear to reflect a slight lean against one Vegas line specifically.

 Unlock this in-depth AI prediction and all of our NHL AI picks for FREE now.